open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

 * Jon shared that the OVN is now a funded, legal entity.
 A directed fund of The Linux Foundation
 * The OVN Steering committee held first meeting on 6/1/20 and approved the OVN Chair, Tech Advisory Chair and the OVN initial budget
 * Microsoft has joined Ali Dalloul attending Tech Comm meeting today.
 Wegman’s has signed on as a sponsor as well
 * Jon shared the OVN organizational structure slide and slide covering how OVN committees and communities work together.
-Discussed that public safety should be added to the communities slide
+Discussed that , "connected government" should be the term used instead of "smart cities;"  public safety should be added to the communities slide.
+**ACTION** Jon to change "smart cities" to connected government, inclusive of public safety.

 ### Website development work and volunteers – Dan Cundiff
 * OVN website created about a year ago [https://openvoicenetwork.org/]